aqyang28/aqyang-photography/README.md

-👋🏻 Hello there, welcome to my summer web dev project where I created meaningful to me: a photography portfolio!
+👋🏻 Hello there, welcome to my summer project where I created meaningful to me: a photography portfolio!

 ## 1. Introduction and Motives
 This project is a personal photography showcase website that merges my passions for programming and photography.
 Over the summer of 2025, I was looking to improve my skillset by learning web development.
 With no prior experience, the beginning stages were tricky.
 I progressed through [The Odin Project's JavaScript pathway](https://www.theodinproject.com/paths/full-stack-javascript), and it helped me strengthen my understanding of HTML, CSS, and JavaScript fundamentals, Git, and other modern development practices.
 Ready to apply my learning outside of their guided projects, I began working on this photography portfolio website.